The K-theory type of quantum CW-complexes: Cofibration-Weakening-Waldhausen categories

-\begin{thm}[ {\cite[Thm.~3.1]{FHMZ}}] Suppose we have a commutative diagram (of C*-algebras and morphisms): with $\pi_2$ and $\rho_2$ surjective, and suppose the two squares are pullback diagrams.
-Assume also that the morphisms $\phi_1$, $\phi_2$ and $\phi_{12}$ induce isomorphisms on $K$-groups:
+($\mathit{W eq}$3) After inverting directions of all arrows, this is verbatim \cite[Theorem~3.1]{FHMZ}.
+Suppose we have a commutative diagram (of C*-algebras and morphisms): with $\pi_2$ and $\rho_2$ surjective, and suppose the two squares are pullback diagrams.
+Assume also that the morphisms $\phi_i$ and $\phi_{12}$ induce isomorphisms on $K$-groups:

 Then the morphism $\phi$ also induces an isomorphim on $K$-theory: